 Seek Medical Treatment

 Injuries that occur in car accidents are not always immediately apparent.
 Sometimes, victims of a crash may not feel any pain until hours or days after the accident.
-Unless you were certain you were not injured, you should go to the nearest hospital or see a doctor.
+Unless you were certain you were not injured, you should go to the nearest hospital or see a doctor, especially if you are experiencing back pain.
 If you lost consciousness for even a short amount of time after the crash, you may have sustained a concussion or other head injury, which can affect your cognitive abilities.
 Your spinal cord can also be severely and permanently damaged in car accidents, both minor and major.

 After you have notified your insurance company about the accident, the first step to take from a legal stance is to contact and hire a personal injury attorney.
 An experienced lawyer who specializes in automobile accidents should be able to explain to you the type and amount of compensation you are entitled to receive based on what occurred in the crash.
 He or she can also ensure valuable evidence is not tampered with or destroyed.
 A personal injury attorney is also responsible for providing you with support during any ensuing trial, including drafting motions and discovery requests and interviewing and deposing witnesses.